LiamPack/LiamPack.github.io/markdown/index.md

-I'm a PhD student in Cornell's [Center for Applied Mathematics](https://www.cam.cornell.edu/cam), where I have the pleasure of being advised by [Phil Sosoe](https://math.cornell.edu/philippe-sosoe).
+I'm a PhD student in Cornell's [Center for Applied Mathematics](https://www.cam.cornell.edu/cam) where I am fortunate to be advised by [Phil Sosoe](https://math.cornell.edu/philippe-sosoe).
 I'm interested in probability and its connections to analysis and physics.
 I spend most of my time staring at measures of the form $d\mu = e^{-V(\phi)}d\phi$.